mamqek/Vue-Chat/docs/web-component/usage.md

 # Usage

-The Vue-Chat web component can be used in two ways:
+The AIOChatWC web component can be used in two ways:

 ## Using the `<chat-widget>` HTML Element